SonicProYT2/HTMLPad/CONTRIBUTING.md

 Commit directly to master **only if you know what exactly are you doing**.
 It also applies to *other branches*, but not that much.
 If it is a quick fix, then go with it!
 ### Write an inforative summary and description for your push and commits!
 That's it.
-No I'm serious.
+No, I'm serious.